An arrhythmia is an abnormal heart rhythm. Most arrythmias are caused by an electrical "short circuit" in the heart.

 - chest pain

-Arrhythmias can be constant, but usually come and go at random.
-Sometimes arrhythmias can cause no detectable symptoms at all.
-In these cases, the arrhythmia can only be discovered during a physical examination or a heart function test.
+Arrhythmias can be constant, but most come and go at random.
+Some cause no detectable symptoms at all.
+In these cases, the arrhythmia is only found during a physical examination or a heart function test.

 What's a Normal Heart Rate?